saileshkumar16/saileshkumar16/README.md

 # Hi there 👋 I’m Sailesh Kumar

-🎓 Completed M.Tech in Embedded Systems from SIT Pune.
+🎓 Completed M.Tech in Embedded Systems from SIT Pune
 🔧 2+ years of experience in Embedded Software Testing and Firmware Development
 🛠️ Passionate about building real-time embedded and IoT systems with STM32, Raspberry Pi, FreeRTOS, and Linux
 🚀 Open to Full-time roles or Internships in Embedded Systems / Firmware / Automotive / IoT